meitiv-et/paths/DynusTparser/README.md

    column names: "linkID","roadTypeID","fips","length","speedLimit"
    and place it into the working directory.
 The columns:
    - "linkID" is composed from the IDs of the origin and destination nodes separated by a dash, e.g. "2342-5673".
    - "roadTypeID" is the EPA MOVES road type: you will need to develop a mapping from the DynusT road types to the MOVES road types (more about this mapping in the `EmissionsCalculator` README.
-   - "fips" is the 5 digit county identifier into which most of the link happens to fall.
+   - "countyID" is the 5 digit county identifier into which most of the link happens to fall.
    - "length" is in miles.
    - "speedLimit" is in mph.
    This repository contains a python3 script `makeLinks.py` which can